Our still wine range is distinguished by four classifications – ‘Village’, ‘Bench Blends’, ‘Grounds’ and ‘Great Terraced Vineyard Grenache’.

 ‘Bench Blends’ encourage the winemaking art of ‘assemblage’ (bench blending).
 Each year, the final bottlings are determined not only by the season, but also the very best combination of red varieties – borne through bench blending trial.

 Our ‘Grounds’ releases are a study of the Barossa’s regional hero – Shiraz.
 Grown on single vineyard sites across the patchwork of the Barossa, our releases look to express the differences in terroirs of where our fruit is farmed.

-Our ‘Great Terraced Vineyard Grenache’ is a special release to celebrate our 170th Anniversary.
-Sourced from the iconic ‘Great Terraced Vineyard’ of bush vine Grenache on the estate.
+Our ‘Great Terraced Vineyard Grenache’ is a special release made from fruit which is hand-picked from the iconic ‘Great Terraced Vineyard’ of bush vine Grenache on the estate.

 Red varietal blends carrying an ‘EC’ (East Cellar) number were first released by Seppeltsfield’s founding family in the 1960s, their compositions of region and variety varying on each release.
 The earliest of bottlings however regularly included Barossa Valley fruit as the major component, across traditional varietals such as Shiraz, Cabernet Sauvignon and Mataro.

 The East Cellar code itself was a unique reference to where the wines were rested and matured in oak barrels prior to release.

 Honouring these past bottlings, today our ‘Bench Blend’ releases continue to encourage the winemaking art of assemblage (bench blending).
 Each year, the final bottlings are determined not only by the season, but also the very best combination of red varieties – borne through bench blending trials.